Bangali Babu English Mem: Plot

-Madhusudan Dutta, a young man from Kolkata, wants to marry a Canadian girl to obtain Canadian citizenship while on the other side Riya a classy modern girl wants to go to Canada to study fashion designing.
-They both first meet at the passport office where Madhusudan asks Riya to fill his form because his hand was injured which he was pretending because of his lack of English.
-They both again meet at the airport and often disagree due to this.
+Madhusudan Dutta, a young man from Kolkata, wants to marry a Canadian girl to obtain Canadian citizenship while on the other hand Riya a classy modern girl wants to go to Canada to study fashion design.
+They first meet at the passport office where Madhusudan asks Riya to fill his form because his hand was injured which he was pretending because of his lack of English.
+They again meet at the airport and often disagree due to this.
 Riya looks for a nice accommodation where she finds a nice house and while getting money out of the ATM, she gets robbed by two thugs.
-Unfortunately, Riya has to look for cheaper place where she meets Madhusudan again and has to share that apartment with him.
-A day arrives when Jenny a Canadian Caucasian girl, arrives to the house where Riya and Madhusudan are living as she is the step-daughter of the house owner.
-Riya asks Madhusudan to propose Jenny and they both start making plans how to get Jenny for Madhusudan, but when Madhusudan learns that Jenny is going to Africa for social service, he ditches her and poor Jenny is left heartbroken.
-The owner of the house throws both of them out and they work at two different Horo Parboti restaurants that are run by wife and husband, who are not together now.
-Madhusudan and Riya soon learns that the Horo Parboti is going to be re-possessed by the bank because of six months unpaid property payments for the loan.
-Madhusudan and Riya work out the process of re-joining the husband and wife together so that the loan could be paid off.
-Slowly, Madhusudan and Riya start falling for each other but both of them don't want to admit it.
+Unfortunately, Riya has to look for a cheaper place where she meets Madhusudan again and has to share that apartment with him.
+A day arrives when Jenny a Canadian Caucasian girl, arrives at the house where Riya and Madhusudan are living as she is the step-daughter of the house owner.
+Riya asks Madhusudan to propose to Jenny and they start making plans on how to get Jenny for Madhusudan, but when Madhusudan learns that Jenny is going to Africa for social service, he ditches her and poor Jenny is left heartbroken.
+The owner of the house throws them out and they work at two different Horo Parboti restaurants that are run by a wife and husband, who are not together at the moment.
+Madhusudan and Riya soon learn that the Horo Parboti is going to be re-possessed by the bank because of six months unpaid property payments for the loan.
+Madhusudan and Riya work out the process of re-joining the husband and wife so that the loan could be paid off.
+Slowly, Madhusudan and Riya start falling for each other but neither of them wants to admit it.
 Madhusudan realises that he loves Riya when Riya's fiancé, Bikram comes to take Riya with him to India for their marriage.
-Finally Madhusudan leaves for India with a hope to bring Riya back to his life but after watching Riya has been married he is left heartbroken.
-After a while, he meets Bikram at cinema hall where Bikram tells him that Riya is still single and Madhusudan runs to propose Riya and they live happily ever after.
+Finally Madhusudan leaves for India with the hope of bringing Riya back to his life but after seeing Riya married, he is left heartbroken.
+After a while, he meets Bikram at a cinema hall where Bikram tells him that Riya is still single and Madhusudan runs to propose to Riya and they live happily ever after.